Program’s Courses

 This course is offered in collaboration with the Master’s program industrial partners and will cover five or six real analytics implementations on a wide range of vertical sectors, such as finance, marketing, health, energy, public sector, supply-chain, transportation, etc. The goal is to present analytics case studies, covering the stages of the analysis pipeline, such as requirements specification and problem definition, data collection, transformation and integration, model building and visualization.

-Business Analytics Practicum II
+AI for Business Analytics

-Advanced Topics in Data Engineering
+Advanced Topics in Data Analysis (short course)